This is the last post in the series of authentication alternatives for OpenVPN in pfSense 2.0 RC1.

 Now if you make test connection with test user, take a look at the security logs on the RADIUS server.

-You will see RADIUS Client Friendly Name match out configuration, and which Policies were used,and that the Authentication Type is PAP, that is why we added it to the policy earlier.
+You will see RADIUS Client Friendly Name match out configuration, and which Policies were used,

 That’s it.